Three Questions To Ask Before Purchasing Leads

 Remember that we’re talking about purchasing leads, not purchasing clients.
 Investing in an attorney lead generation service is sound business, but only if you can afford the initial outlay and give it time to work.
 Like playing the stock market, this investment carries a degree of risk and the returns are far from instantaneous.
 Any lead provider will want your business, but the ethical vendor will advise you to be smart with your investment.

 The bottom line: Leads are a fantastic business opportunity for any small law firm that has the proper need and capacity to handle them.
-If your practice is interested in exploring a purchased lead solution, contact one of our experts today, or learn more about how to get the most out of your inbound leads in our free playbook, Legal Marketing 101 – A Guide for Small Law Firms.
+Learn more about how to get the most out of your inbound leads in our free playbook, Legal Marketing 101 – A Guide for Small Law Firms.